SxT-Community/SXTCLI_Shell_Functions/README.md

     open -a TextEdit ~/.sxtshell/.env
     ```

-5) Test it out!
+4) Test it out!
-  - Enter the command:
+  - Test the install of these tools by entering the command:
     ```shell
     sxtversion
     ```